Dynamics of Cayley Forms: The action

 \section{The action}

 This section is central to the whole paper.
-We consider a one-parameter family of action functionals of the Cayley form $\Phi$ and an auxiliary 3-form $C$.
-The Euler-Lagrange equations for $C$ are algebraic.
-There is a member in the family of actions for which the Euler-Lagrange equation for $C$ equates it with the intrinsic torsion $T$ of the ${\rm Spin}(7)$ structure.
-But we will treat an arbitrary member of the family of actions, and derive the arising from it second order PDE's for $\Phi$.
+We consider a two-parameter family of action functionals of the Cayley form $\Phi$ and an auxiliary 3-form $C$.
+The Lagrangians we consider are first-order in derivatives, and the Euler-Lagrange equations for the auxiliary field $C$ are algebraic.
+There is a member in the family of actions for which the Euler-Lagrange equation for $C$ equates it with the intrinsic torsion $T$ of the ${\rm Spin}(7)$-structure.
+For any member of the family of action functionals, once the Euler-Lagrange equation for $C$ is solved and $C$ is obtained in terms for the derivative of $\Phi$, this value of $C$ can be substituted back into the Lagrangian, resulting in a second-order in derivatives Lagrangian that depends solely on $\Phi$.
+As we will see, the Lagrangians arising this way are basically a linear combination of the two invariants that can be constructed from the intrinsic torsion of $\Phi$.
+We will analyse the actions arising this way, and derive the arising Euler-Lagrange equations for $\Phi$.